 As and when necessary, the Nominations Committee will, having regard to the skills and competencies represented on the Board and the competencies required, implement a process to identify suitable candidates to be non-executive directors on the Board, which may include a search being undertaken by an appropriate third party.
 The Committee will evaluate prospective candidates and make recommendations to the Board for the appointment of new Board members.

 When the Board considers that a suitable candidate has been found, that person is appointed by the Board and, in accordance with IPL's Constitution, must stand for re-election by shareholders at the next annual general meeting.

-The Committee comprises three independent non-executive directors, being Paul Brasher (Chairman), Rebecca McGrath and Graham Smorgon AM.
+The Committee comprises three independent non-executive directors.
+The members of the Committee during the financial year were: Brian Kruger (Chairman), Rebecca McGrath and Bruce Brook.

 The Committee is to meet as frequently as required but not less than two times a year.

-The attendance of the members of the Nominations Committee at each meeting held during the 2018 financial year is set out on page 3 of the Annual Report.
+The attendance of the members of the Nominations Committee at each meeting held during the 2020 financial year is set out in the Directors' Report.